 Where to plant the flower garden.

 A place may have flowers in abundance without any space being set aside for a garden.
-Vines, beds besides the house or terrace, planting along the boundary fence, flowering trees and shrubs can accomplish this.
-If, however, there is to be a a definite garden there are certain fundamentals to be considered.
+Vines, beds beside the house or terrace, planting along the boundary fence, flowering trees and shrubs can accomplish this.
+If, however, there is to be a definite garden there are certain fundamentals to be considered.
 The very name garden comes from garth, meaning an enclosed place.
-Flowers, to be effective, need a background and the smaller the space the more vitally important it is to have every plant well chosen.
+Flowers, to be effective, need a background and the smaller space the more vitally important it is to have every plant well chosen.

 Proportions are important.
 If the area is rectangular its lines are usually pleasing when its length is about two and half times its width.
 The natural focal point is the far end, where there may be balanced plantings for the background.
 If there is a feature here, such as a pool, sundial or bench, it should not be set to close to the background, because any impression of overcrowding disturbs the feeling of peace and restfulness that is the underlying satisfaction of any garden or planting.
 In choosing features it should be remembered that spiky evergreens stepping stones of glaring materials, stodgy bolsters of shrubs, too many ornaments, are distracting and depressing.